saket2508/opslyft-frontend-assignment/README.md

 - A COVID-19 Tracker/Dashboard app had to be built that shows the latest covid-19 virus cases around the world.

 - The UI has a table of all countries with their respective covid stats and a chart tracking the rise in cases and deaths in the last four months.
-You can also see a summary of covid figures at the top.
+You can also see an overview of these stats at the top.

 ### Screenshots